deepcodebase/inpaint/README.md

 ## Training

+### Data Prepartion

+1. Image data: any image data you like. e.g. Places2, ImageNet, etc.
+1. Masks: you can download and use [free-form-mask](download/free-form-mask.tar.gz).

+Modify the settings especially the data location under `conf/dataset`.

+Tips: your local dataset folder should be mounted to `/data` in docker, remember to change the volumes in `docker-compose.yml`.

+### Running

 Enter the environment and run:

 ```
 python train.py
 ```

-### Suggestions
+### Reading Suggestions

-Reading the offical documents of Hydra and PyTorchLightning to know more:
+Reading the offical documents of Hydra and PyTorchLightning to know more about:
 - [Hydra](https://hydra.cc/docs/intro): Very powerful and convenient configuration system and more.
 - [PyTorchLightning](https://pytorch-lightning.readthedocs.io/en/latest/starter/new-project.html): You almost only need to write codes for models and data.
 Say goodbye to codes for pipelines, mixed precision, logging, etc.